ton3s/udacity-flight-surety/README.md

 ## Setup

-Clone this project, and install the dependencies
+The contracts, dapps and server are setup in seperate directories.
+The steps to setup each app are detailed below.

+First, clone the project

 ```
 git clone git@github.com:ton3s/udacity-flight-surety.git
-npm install
 ```

-Migrate contracts to setup necessary configuration files (ABI/Settings) from Dapp
+Migrate contracts to setup necessary configuration files (ABI/Settings) for the Dapp and the Oracle Server

 ```
 cd flight-surety-contract